What Do You Need to Know About Stop Signs?

 The Safety Stop

-First and foremost, the rule to remember is to fully halt your vehicle at the stop line, crosswalk, or intersection.
+fully halt your vehicle at the stop line, crosswalk, or intersection.
 This isn’t just about following the law; it's about ensuring safety for everyone on the road, including those pedestrians who might be tucked between cars, and cyclists zooming by.

 When you stop, think of it as taking a beat to assess the whole scene.
 You’re gauging your surroundings, observing any other vehicles, and checking for pedestrians.
 It's the perfect opportunity to breathe and make sure it’s safe before hitting the gas again.